-The Committee shall ensure that management has designed, implemented and is applying on a consistent basis an appropriate internal control system regarding the financial reporting, safeguarding of assets and detection of fraud.
+The Committee shall ensure that Management has designed, implemented and is applying on a consistent basis an appropriate internal control system regarding the financial reporting, safeguarding of assets and detection of fraud.
 The Committee shall perform the following:

-- > Understand and evaluate the scope of Finance Management's independent review of internal control over financial reporting ("ICFR") and DC&P for compliance to National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings, and review periodic status reports on significant findings and recommendations, together with management remediation plans. - > Through discussion with Management and the external auditor, review and evaluate the adequacy and effectiveness of the Company's internal control and management systems, including the Finance function organizational structure, the disclosure process, the project management process, as well as information technology security and cyber security. - > Understand the scope of the external auditor's review of internal control over financial reporting, obtain and discuss reports on significant findings and recommendations, together with management's responses. - > Review complaints including those obtained from the whistleblower process and related receipts, retention and processing procedures, and published information raising issues pertaining to accounting policies, financial information or financial information disclosure. - > Review periodically the Company's anti-fraud program and practices with Management and the external auditor.
+- > Understand and evaluate the scope of Finance Management's independent review of internal control over financial reporting (ICFR) and DC&P for compliance with National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings, and review periodic status reports on significant findings and recommendations, together with Management remediation plans. - > Through discussion with Management and the External Auditor, review and evaluate the adequacy and effectiveness of the Company's internal control and management systems, including the Finance function organizational structure, the disclosure process, the project management process, as well as information technology security and cyber security. - > Understand the scope of the External Auditor's review of internal control over financial reporting, obtain and discuss reports on significant findings and recommendations, together with Management's responses. - > Review complaints including those obtained from the whistleblower process and related receipts, retention and processing procedures, and published information raising issues pertaining to accounting policies, financial information or financial information disclosure. - > Review periodically the Company's anti-fraud program and practices with Management and the External Auditor.